-Ms. Flaig became our Senior Vice President of Worldwide Sales effective in May 2017.
-In connection with Ms. Flaig's appointment as our Senior Vice President of Worldwide Sales, we entered into an Executive Employment Agreement with Ms. Flaig pursuant to Ms. Flaig's base salary was \$250,000 for 2017 and she was eligible for an annual target bonus for 2017 equal to 100% of her annual base salary, with a guaranteed minimum of \$250,000 for 2017, pro rated for the period of employment in 2017.
-Her annual base salary may be adjusted annually, and her eligibility for annual bonuses and the amount of annual bonuses in 2018 and thereafter will be determined by the Board in its sole discretion.
-Ms. Flaig also received a one-time sign on bonus of \$50,000, which she must pay back if she resigns without good reason within twelve months of her employment start date.
-Ms. Flaig also received options to purchase 120,000 shares of Everspin's common stock.
+Mr. Winslow became our Vice President, Global Sales effective in March 2019.
+In connection with Mr. Winslow's appointment as our Vice President, Global Sales, we entered into an Executive Employment Agreement with Mr. Winslow pursuant to Mr. Winslow's base salary was \$250,000 for 2019 and he was eligible for an annual target bonus for 2019 equal to 35% of his annual base salary, pro-rated for the period of employment in 2019.
+His annual base salary may be adjusted annually, and his eligibility for annual bonuses and the amount of annual bonuses in 2020 and thereafter will be determined by the Board in its sole discretion.
+Mr. Winslow also received a one-time sign on bonus of \$30,000, which he must pay back if he resigns without good reason within twelve months of his employment start date.
+Mr. Winslow also received options to purchase 50,000 shares of our common stock with an exercise price equal to the closing price of our common stock on the date of grant, and a restricted stock unit to acquire 12,500 shares of our common stock, in each case vesting over four years.